9 Best Consignment POS: Feature & Price Breakdown (2026)

 What is the most affordable consignment store POS setup?

 The most affordable consignment POS setup to get started costs roughly $320 for hardware and $100 per month for software.
 To get started, pair Square POS (Free) or Shopify Starter ($5/mo) with Circle-Hand ($99/mo, or $83/mo annually) to handle specialized consignor payouts and inventory.
 For hardware, use a refurbished iPad ($200), a mobile card reader ($50), and a Amazon label printer ($70) for price tags.
 This the most cost-effective way to track consignor payouts and inventory.
 You can save money by using the iPad camera to scan barcodes and sending digital receipts via SMS or email instead of buying a scanner and receipt printer.
-This is keeping your total initial investment under $350 while maintaining a professional, scalable operation.
+This keeps your total initial investment under $350 while maintaining a professional, scalable operation.

 What features matter most in a consignment or resale POS?

-The most important features are accurate (1) ease of use (2) consignor and payout tracking (3) real-time inventory sync across all channels.
+The most important features are (1) ease of use (2) consignor and payout tracking (3) real-time inventory sync across all channels.
 A professional system must handle your custom workflow and resale logic automatically, such as return periods, consignment share based on price and clients or discount schedules.
 High-speed intake matters, so you can process dozens of unique items per hour.
 Self-service client portals reduce communication overhead and deep integration with POS systems like Square or Shopify prevents manual work and data silos.

 Can Square or Shopify work as a consignment POS, and what is the difference between consignment and resale systems?